Dylancouzon/NoteTaker/README.md

 <hr>

 ## Summary
-This App allows you to write, save, and delete note efficiently.
+This App allows you to write, save, and delete notes efficiently.
-The notes are consistant and stored on your local machine for full privacy.
+The notes are consistent and stored on your local machine for full privacy.

 <br>
 <hr>